rust-unofficial/too-many-lists/src/fifth-layout.md

 # Layout

 So what's a singly-linked queue like?
-Well, when we had a singly linked stack we pushed onto one end of the list, and then popped off the same end.
+Well, when we had a singly-linked stack we pushed onto one end of the list, and then popped off the same end.
 The only difference between a stack and a queue is that a queue pops off the *other* end.
 So from our stack implementation we have: